JoshuaAshley/Personal_PROG6221_POE/README.md

 ## Sanele's Cooking Book
 ### Description
 Welcome to Sanele's Cooking Book Application: The place where you can create all your recipe needs!<br/>
-The application that has been created is a C# program that allows the user to create any recipe with ingredients, instructions, and more.
+The system application that has been created is a C# program that allows the user to create any recipe with ingredients, instructions, and more.

 ## Installation
+The application can run on macOS, Windows, and Linux machines.<br/>
 There are three methods can be used to install and run the project folder, but first the DOTNET SDL must be installed.

 ### DOTNET Installation